iggy-smart/voice-alt/female-voice-en.md

 - or you want be a voice troll
 - you want answer on help desk calls with fem voice 😃 (who knows)

-## scarifying mind maps
+## scari mind maps
 https://www.mindmeister.com/map/2498331508?t=TtfllkiIdI

-TODO: discord mindmap
+TODO: discord mindmap is more detailed, mermaid js is supported here

 # Plan
 ## How to teach yourself